RedWaffle007/Machine-Learning-Projects/README.md

 ## Results

 The models' performance is compared in terms of accuracy.
 After evaluating multiple models, the Random Forest Classifier with Randomized SearchCV performed the best, achieving an accuracy of 84% on the test set.
-The Recurrent Neural Network (RNN) also showed promising results.i.e, 74% on test set but was outperformed by the Random Forest model in this particular dataset.
+The Recurrent Neural Network (RNN) also showed promising results i.e., 74% on test set but was outperformed by the Random Forest model in this particular dataset.